BMC Public Health

 Results: Major themes for barriers included family responsibilities, guilt, lack of support, scheduling constraints, and work.
 Major themes for facilitators included being active with children or during children’s activities, being a role model for children, making time/prioritizing, benefits to health and family, and having support available.
 Several gender differences emerged within each theme, but overall both mothers and fathers reported their priorities had shifted to focus on family after becoming parents, and those who were fitting in physical activity had developed strategies that allowed them to balance their household and occupational responsibilities.

 Conclusions: The results of this study suggest working mothers and fathers report similar physical activity barriers and facilitators and would benefit from interventions that teach strategies for overcoming barriers and prioritizing physical activity amidst the demands of parenthood.
 Future interventions might consider targeting mothers and fathers in tandem to create an optimally supportive environment in the home.

 Mailey, Emily L.; Huberty, Jennifer; Dinkel, Danae M.; and McAuley, Edward, "Physical activity barriers and facilitators among working mothers and fathers" (2014).
-Health, Physical Education and Recreation Faculty Publications.
+Health and Kinesiology Faculty Publications.
 8.